On This 3-Hour Guided Tour, You Can Expect to:

 - Are there any beverages, alcoholic or otherwise, served on the tour?

-- There are two small alcoholic beverage tastings on the tour, but neither water nor other beverages are otherwise provided.
+- There are two small alcoholic beverage tastings on the tour, and water may or may not be provided at some locations.
 You can, however, purchase water at the beginning of the tour at the specified meeting place, if you haven’t brought your own.

 - What if I’m not 21 or don’t drink alcohol?

 - Non-alcoholic substitutions will be made for those who are not of legal drinking age or prefer not to drink alcohol.
-Because the substituted beverage sample is not simply water or soda, but a non-alcoholic prepared drink, there is no price difference for the tour.
+Because the substituted beverage sample is not simply water, but a non-alcoholic prepared drink soda or other beverage, there is no price difference for the tour.
 It is important to let us know when buying your ticket, either online or over the phone, if you or anyone else in your party is not of legal drinking age, or simply prefers to have non-alcoholic beverage samples.
 The legal drinking age in Tennessee is 21.
 Make sure you have a legal I.D.
 (U.S. driver's license, passport, international driver's license, etc.) with you.

 - • • • • • • • • • • • • • • • • TOUR LOGISTICS • • • • • • • • • • • • • • • •